Knot So Simple: A Minimalistic Environment for Spatial Reasoning: Introduction

 The number of crossings creates a clear generalization ladder.
 This allows a clear train-test complexity split, where we train up to a certain level of complexity (i.e., number of crossings) and test if a model generalizes beyond this number.
 During training, this allows us to experiment with a natural learning curriculum, where the number of crossings in training examples is gradually increased.
 It also enables the study of self-improving bootstrapping processes in a visual domain, as recently proposed for arithmetic and maze-solving~\citep{Lee2025SelfImprovingTO}.

 \paragraph{Research Accessibility}

+\knotgym is an accessible task particularly suited for studying extended visual reasoning in a laboratory environment, just as Pendulum for classic control and Countdown for reasoning in natural language \citep{gandhi2024stream}.
 We follow the implementation and design principles of OpenAI Gym~\citep{openai-gym} to make the \knotgym as accessible for researchers as possible.
 This includes following the standard Gymnasium API~\citep{towers2024gymnasium} and supporting vectorized environments on multiple CPUs.
 The \knotgym environment and our baselines are available under the MIT license at \url{https://github.com/lil-lab/knotgym}.